ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Java is the most distressing thing to hit computing since MS-DOS.”— Alan Kay  ❞</i>
+<i>❝“It’s better to wait for a productive programmer to become available than it is to wait for the first available programmer to become productive.”— Steve McConnell❞</i>
 <!--ENDS_HERE_QUOTE_README-->